Computer-Aided-Validation-Laboratory/pyvale/docs/source/examples/basics/ex2_5_vectorfields3d_disp3d.rst

 .. _sphx_glr_examples_basics_ex2_5_vectorfields3d_disp3d.py:

-Pyvale example: 3D vector field sensors
+Basics 3D vector field sensors
 ================================================================================

 In all our previous examples we have looked at a 2D solid mechanics simulation